Valacirca3927/networking/bgp.md

 ## Theory

-BGP works on the premise that if a router sees its own AS path, it must be a loop.
+- BGP works on the premise that if a router sees its own AS path, it must be a loop.
+- The default timer is 60 seconds with 180 seconds for hold time.
+This means worst-case is 3 minutes to fail-over.
+- BGP `aggregate-address` only works if there is a subnet inside the aggregate range in BGP

 #### Working with BGP
  - Only consider traffic in one direction at a time